 New types of tests are normally carried out after an initial transition to diagnostic application, at first in large or special laboratories.
-As demand rises and the processing of many samples is centralized in a small number of locations, automation solutions are mostly required for a high throughput.
+As demand rises and the processing of many samples is centralized in a small number of locations, automation solutions are mostly required to scale up throughput.
 As in life science research, most individual work steps of a workflow are separately optimized and carried out in succession.
 As lab developed tests, the test procedures are internally developed and validated by the laboratories in this regulated market segment.
 The application is scaled and industrialized.
-Tecan has already gained significant experience in new types of technologiesand can now make this available to clinical laboratories.
-Through its life science business, Tecan often has application-specific platforms that are permitted for use in the regulated area.
+Tecan has already gained significant experience in new types of technologies and can now make this available to clinical testing laboratories.
+Through its life science business, Tecan often has application-specific platforms that are approved for use in the regulated area.
 For example, the Fluent Gx platform variant has been successfully registered as a Class I medical device in the US.
 Its specific functionalities facilitate greater process security, traceability of samples and stricter user management.

 For further transition to routine clinical application, diagnostics companies mostly develop a range of special tests based on new kinds of technologies.
 Together with these tests, the automation platform specially designed for this purpose is then offered by diagnostics companies as a complete solution.
 This type of solution is very popular, even with less specialized laboratories.
 For companies in the in-vitro diagnostics sector, Tecan is the preferred partner for these automation systems through the partnering business.
 For example, Fluent Gx can be adapted for a partner company’s specific test and workflow.
 A diagnostics company can benefit from Tecan’s expertise and platform availability, leading to cost-efficient development and quicker market entry.
 Based on this strategic orientation, collaboration with different partners enables Tecan in turn to benefit from the growth potential in a range of different types of technologies and tests for numerous therapeutic areas and other special parameters.

 As a technology becomes increasingly mature, demand from decentralized clinical laboratories for the new types of test procedures also rises, such as in hospitals.
-These laboratories typically have other requirements for a total solution: The tests should be developed by a diagnostics company as ready-made reagent kits and the licensing authorities should have granted a license.
-Furthermore, the dedicated automation platform designed for a specific functionality should be very easy to use and all work steps necessary for carrying out the test covered in one instrument (sample in result out).
+These laboratories typically have other requirements for a total solution: The tests should be developed by a diagnostics company as ready-made reagent kits and the licensing authorities should have granted market authorization.
+Furthermore, the dedicated automation platform designed for a specific functionality should be very easy to use and all work steps necessary for carrying out the test covered in one instrument (sample in, result out).

 MARKET DEVELOPMENT AND STRUCTURE AS THE BASIS FOR CORPORATE STRATEGY